Leasehold Conveyancing in Shadwell - Get a Quote from the leasehold experts approved by your lender

 • Maintenance charge proportions which don’t add up to the correct percentage

-You may have difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
-National Westminster Bank, The Royal Bank of Scotland, and TSB all have express requirements when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease does not cover certain provisions they may refuse to provide security, obliging the buyer to pull out.
+You could have difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
+Yorkshire Building Society, The Royal Bank of Scotland, and Aldermore all have very detailed conveyancing instructions when it comes to what is expected in a lease.
+If a mortgage lender believes that the lease does not cover certain provisions they may refuse to grant the mortgage, obliging the buyer to withdraw.

 Other Topics